faitholopade/codegate/README.md

 Modern AI tools can generate thousands of lines of code in seconds, but comprehension and accountability remain fundamentally human responsibilities.
-Code Gatekeeper enforces understanding, not just output---helping developers preserve essential skills such as reasoning, interrogation, and critical thinking before approving AI-generated code.
+Code Gatekeeper enforces understanding, not just output helping developers preserve essential skills such as reasoning, interrogation, and critical thinking before approving AI-generated code.

 This project embodies OpenAI's call for AI systems that augment, rather